Jack02134x/my-rice/README.txt

 Important: Move the .scripts folder to your home directory (~) — otherwise, several scripts will break, and you’ll need to manually update all path references in the hypr configuration folder.

-Every time you want to change your wallpaper and apply the Matugen theme, run the following command:
+Every time you want to change your wallpaper use waypaper I added something in it's config file.

-~/.scripts/msms.sh "/path/to/your/wallpaper"

 Thanks for downloading!
 This is my first rice — hope you like it!